A Gate at the Stairs

 Rating: 3.0/5 ⭐

-Perfect for: Readers who appreciate literary prose and precise observation, those interested in explorations of race and adoption, fans of character-driven fiction that prioritizes insight over plot.
+Perfect for: Readers who appreciate literary prose and precise social observation, those interested in explorations of race, adoption, and post-9/11 America, fans of Lorrie Moore's earlier work who want to see her tackle a full novel.

-Skip if: You need emotional engagement to connect with a story, prefer faster pacing, or find observational distance frustrating.
+Skip if: You need emotional engagement to stay connected to a story, prefer tighter pacing, or find that verbal cleverness at the expense of feeling frustrates rather than enriches you.

 You Might Also Like